note35/GCJ2020-analysis/README.md

 # Google Code Jam 2020 post analysis

+- This work provides interactive way to analyze the GCJ2020's result, if you just want to see processed result, [vstrimaitis/google_codejam_stats](https://github.com/vstrimaitis/google_codejam_stats) provides [the site](https://vstrimaitis.github.io/google_codejam_stats/) with much better interface.
 - See **analysis_{round}.ipynb** for the result
 - See directory crawler for the detail how to get data